chapel-lang/chapel/doc/rst/technotes/ioSerializers.rst

    proc T.init(reader: fileReader(?),
                ref deserializer: ?dt) throws

+Types implementing this method must also indicate that they satisfy the ``initDeserializable`` interface.

 By default, the compiler will generate a suitable initializer with this signature provided that no other user-defined initializers exist.